Qualifying For A Mortgage With Student Loans And High DTI

 VA Student Loan Guidelines On VA Home Loans

 VA loans are the only home mortgage program that accepts deferred student loans that have been deferred for longer than 12 months.
 Deferred student loans deferred longer than 12 months are exempt from debt to income ratio calculations by mortgage underwriters on VA loans.
 If the student loans are deferred for less than 12 months, then the following guidelines apply.
 Taking 5.0% of the outstanding student loan balance and dividing it by 12.
 The resulting figure is the figure used as the hypothetical monthly debt on VA loans.

 Conventional Loans Is The Best Loan Program For Borrowers With High Debt To Income Ratios

 Homebuyers who have high student loan balances and high debt to income ratios, conventional loans are their best option.
-Remember that income-based repayment (IBR) is allowed on conventional loans but not FHA loans.
-Zero payment IBR payments are allowed on conventional loans.
+Remember that income-based repayment (IBR) is allowed on conventional loans and until recently, FHA did not allow them but now allows IBR payments on FHA loans.
+Zero payment IBR payments are allowed on conventional and FHA loans.
 There are many borrowers who can meet both FHA and Conventional mortgage guidelines.
 Therefore, if a borrower who has high student loan balances may need to qualify for a conventional versus FHA loan.
 Gustan Cho Associates are experts in helping borrowers with high student loan balances.
 Homebuyers who need a lender with no lender overlays and need to qualify for a home mortgage with high student loan balances can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at [email protected] The team at GCA Mortgage Group is available 7 days a week, evenings, weekends, and holidays.